cran-task-views/MissingData/MissingData.md

     imputed datasets.
 Reliability of tests for data with missing values is assessed with a Bayesian approach in `r pkg("brxx")`.
--   *Meta-analysis*: `r pkg("metavcov")` offers a collection of functions, including multiple imputations for missing data, for multivariate meta-analyses.
+-   *Meta-analysis*: `r pkg("metavcov")` offers a collection of functions, including multiple imputations for missing data, in multivariate meta-analyses. `r pkg("metansue")` can perform meta-analysis with some missing (unreported) effects.
     More specifically, imputation for *meta-analyses* of binary outcomes is provided in `r pkg("metasens")` and `r pkg("NMADiagT")` provides a Bayesian analysis using network meta-analysis of dose response studies in which MNAR missing values are accounted for.